syncfusion-content/xamarin-docs/Xamarin/SfRotator/getting-started.md

 {% endtabs %}

-The following code example illustrates to add list of Item in Carousel ,
+The following code example illustrates to add list of Item in Rotator ,

 {% tabs %}